hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 ## 1. Restrict actions to the owner of the Smart Contract only
 There is a global variable called "owner" that holds the id of the owner of the Smart Contract.
-By using this variable you can restrict certain actions to the owner exclusively:
+By using this variable, you can restrict certain actions to the owner exclusively.

-  example:
+For example:
  ```js
 actions.removeUser = function (payload) {
   if (sender !== owner) return;